 Custom Facility Benchmarking Programs for Your Organization or Association

 For organizations with multiple facilities, it can be valuable to perform an internal benchmarking exercise as part of (or even instead of) peer group benchmarking.
-The best opportunities for improvement/reduction are those “outliers” within your facility portfolio.
+The best opportunities for benchmarking quality improvement/reduction are those “outliers” within your facility portfolio.
 We can use our system and expertise to help you accomplish this quickly and effectively.

 Facility Issues provides custom facility benchmarking programs or studies for organizations who have multiple facilities, as part of merger studies, or for special purposes such as comparison of outsource facility service provider performance.
 The results of these studies are not made public.

 Private Facility Benchmarking Programs

 Contact us if you would like us to run a private and affordable facility benchmarking program for you/your member organizations.
 This might apply if:

 - Your organization has many facilities and would like a third party to organize and manage an internal benchmarking program.

 - Your industry association would like to have a customized facility benchmarking program for your members.